jazzlikethat/Youtube-Trends/README.md

 * You may add new dependencies in package.json (if needed)

 Tasks:
-* Implement country search and switch YouTube trends by selected country with autocomplete feature in slide-filters.component
+* [ ] - Implement country search and switch YouTube trends by selected country with autocomplete feature in slide-filters.component
-* Implement Category selection and show YouTube trends by selected category with autocomplete feature in slide-filters.component
+* [ ] - Implement Category selection and show YouTube trends by selected category with autocomplete feature in slide-filters.component
-* Implement Infinite scroll and append more videos to the bottom of the page
+* [ ] - Implement Infinite scroll and append more videos to the bottom of the page
-* Fix bug with likes count
+* [x] Fix bug with likes count
-* Fix bug with showing video on a separate page
+* [x] Fix bug with showing video on a separate page
-* Fix bug with opening filter navigation slide
+* [x] Fix bug with opening filter navigation slide
-* Fix bug with closing filter navigation slide
+* [x] Fix bug with closing filter navigation slide
-* Fix bug with selecting count of videos on the main page, that user be able to select more than 50 videos on the page
+* [ ] - Fix bug with selecting count of videos on the main page, that user be able to select more than 50 videos on the page
-* Filters button should be hidden when opened video page
+* [ ] - Filters button should be hidden when opened video page
-* In case if passed wrong video id, the user should be redirected on a page with youtube videos list
+* [ ] - In case if passed wrong video id, the user should be redirected on a page with youtube videos list
-* Filters should be the same as selected before on page refresh
+* [ ] - Filters should be the same as selected before on page refresh
-* Unit tests coverage should be not less than 70%, higher -> better
+* [ ] - Unit tests coverage should be not less than 70%, higher -> better

 PLEASE NOTE THAT ALL THE TASKS LISTED ABOVE ARE MANDATORY.
 We'll be evaluating your submission from the following perspectives:
 * Code quality and best practices